 - Sherlock Scan: Inspector Thanoth is able to deduce that Darth Vader was in the vicinity of the theft that they are investigating (which Vader had a hand in).

 - The beginning scene of issue #3 is one big shout-out to the beginning of Raiders of the Lost Ark.
-Aphra, an archaeologist, sneaks into an abandoned warehouse, snags the Triple-Zero personality matrix, accidentally triggers a motion-sensor, and runs from a giant ball-shaped object.
-She's then captured by a rival archaeologist who takes the personality matrix, which she angrily declares should be in an armory.
+Aphra, an archaeologist, sneaks into an abandoned warehouse, snags the Triple-Zero personality matrix, accidentally triggers a motion-sensor and dodges the subsequent Laser Hallway, runs from a Destroyer Droid using its ball-shaped forcefield to roll down a ramp after her and dives through the requisite SlowDoors.
+She's then captured by a rival archaeologist who takes the personality matrix, which [[ItBelongsInAMuseum she angrily declares should be in an armory.

 - "You can't possibly do that! ... who would clean up the mess?", spoken by a psychopath to the sidekick whose words only he can understand, echoes a scene from the Red Dwarf episode "Quarantine".